The CCIA Opportunity

-Our membership is selective, and ranges from well-known names such as Google, Facebook, Yahoo, Microsoft, RedHat, Oracle, eBay and Sprint, to smaller companies that are only beginning to make an impact in the industry.
+Our membership is selective, and ranges from well-known names such as Amazon, Google, Facebook, Yahoo, Microsoft, RedHat, eBay, and Sprint, to smaller companies that are only beginning to make an impact in the industry.
 More than 85 percent of all Internet searches in the U.S. are made through CCIA member companies.

 Our members tell us they value CCIA for several reasons, including:

 - Ability to make things happen in Washington—rather than simply watch what’s going on.
 Member companies support our need to reach consensus quickly to influence and shape events in Congress, the Executive Branch, and the Judiciary.
 We don’t need protracted processes to establish positions on issues, and we avoid “least common denominator” solutions.
 One or two member companies may take the lead on certain issues;